aaronland/fingerprint/README.md

 The goal for the application is to develop the ability to:

-* [Zoom in and out of an SVG canvas.](https://github.com/aaronland/fingerprint/issues/1) _This is probably the next thing I work on since I make these drawings with my fingers and the inability to zoom in to an image makes detailed work difficult._
+* [Zoom in and out of an SVG canvas.](https://github.com/aaronland/fingerprint/issues/1) _This is probably the next thing I will work on since I make these drawings with my fingers and the inability to zoom in to an image makes detailed work difficult._
 * [Enlarge (or shrink) the SVG canvas, redrawing the current image in the center of the (new) canvas.](https://github.com/aaronland/fingerprint/issues/2)
 * [Smoothing of paths using Bezier curves, or a functional equivalent.](https://github.com/aaronland/fingerprint/issues/4)